-For 26 years, Andrew Steiner OAM has committed to and self-funded an outreach education program for South Australian public and private secondary schools and tertiary institutions teaching about the history of the Holocaust and his own story of survival and the lessons that can be drawn from that horrific event and that have relevance in our modern world.
+For 30 years, Andrew Steiner OAM has committed to and self-funded an outreach education program for South Australian public and private secondary schools and tertiary institutions teaching about the history of the Holocaust and his own story of survival as well as the lessons that can be drawn from that horrific event and its relevance in our modern world.

-Now in his eighties, Andrew has established a foundation, Remember the Holocaust Compassion for All with a goal to raise funds for the development of the Adelaide Holocaust Museum and Steiner Education Centre.
+Now in his eighties, Andrew and his late wife Helen established the Remember the Holocaust Compassion for All Foundation to raise funds for the development of the Adelaide Holocaust Museum and Andrew Steiner Education Centre.

 With a very small South Australian Jewish community of approximately 1,200, it was clear that support for this project would be needed from Jewish communities in larger Australian centres as well as philanthropic funding organisations.

-Accordingly, an initial grant from the Jakob Frenkiel Trust enabled the part-time employment of a Project Manager to manage all stages of the project from the capital campaign through to the completion and official opening of the physical and online museum and education centre in 2019.
+An initial grant from the Jakob Frenkiel Trust enabled the employment of Project Manager, Sue Drenth to manage the development stages of the project from the capital campaign through to the completion of the design process.
+The museum and education centre will open in 2020.

-Your generous donation will help secure the development of the AHMSEC and allow us to provide Holocaust education for a complex, changing world.
-With a focus on visual and audio experiential learning with survivor stories at the heart of the education and museum experience, the AHMSEC will advance efforts to encourage respect and compassion for all, helping to shape how younger generations and the wider community understand the history of the Holocaust and their role in society.
+Donations can still be made to AHMSEC and your contribution will allow us to provide Holocaust education for a complex, changing world.
+With a focus on visual and audio experiential learning with survivor stories at the heart of the education and museum experience, AHMSEC will advance efforts to encourage respect and compassion for all, helping to shape how younger generations and the wider community understand the history of the Holocaust and their role in society.